ucf-draco-mike/silver-eureka/content/copy.md

 Every borrowed instrument comes back with a fresh ISO/IEC 17025, NIST-traceable calibration performed at project expense — your meter returns in better metrological shape than it left.
-Loans are logged under chain-of-custody procedures, instruments live in DRACO Lab space ([building/room]) or stay in your lab under a supervised-use arrangement, and lenders are acknowledged in resulting publications.
+Loans are logged under chain-of-custody procedures, instruments live in DRACO Lab space (HEC TBD), and lenders are acknowledged as requested.

 ## How it works (three short items — render as cards or a row, not a long list)